 The gospel of John says that without God, we can do nothing.

-What Jesus teaching us is contradictory as what the world is teaching us.
+What Jesus teaching us is contradictory to what the world is teaching us.

-We have learned in our lifetime that to be able to save our lives, we need to protect and keep it intact.
-In any means, we survive our life from any external threat.
-While here is an intriguing statement, we need to lose our life for God’s sake in able to save it.
+We have learned in our lifetime that to be able to save our lives, we need to protect and keep them intact.
+By any means, we survive our life from any external threat.
+While there is an intriguing statement, we need to lose our life for God’s sake in able to save it.

 He said that if we lose our life for God’s sake and of the gospel, we will find life.